gilbertgonz/homebot/README.md

 6. If you want to set up online video monitoring, you need to:

-    i.
+    a.
 Find your public IP address (you can use [WhatIsMyIp](https://whatismyipaddress.com/) to find it).

-    ii.
+    b.
 From your router, forward the port you passed in the previous `docker build` command.

-    iii.
+    c.
 Open browser and see video stream outside local network:
     ```
     http://YOUR_PUBLIC_IP:PORT_NUMBER
     ```